Physicist91/systems-identification/capstone_report.md

 ### Reflection

 The MultiStep Neural Network takes in the time-series data as input and learns the function/derivative that describes the dynamics.
 Before it can be used to make predictions, the function must be integrated (using `scipy`).
-The benefit of this method is that it allows a full characterization of how the system will develop in time given only some initial values, which has plenty of use cases in bioengineering.
+The benefit of this method is that it allows a full characterization of how the system will develop in time given only some initial values, which has plenty of use cases in bioengineering (and precision medicine).

 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_